What are managed IT services? Overview, types, benefits, and challenges

 Meaning | Full-managed IT support for on-prem and cloud | Delivery of computing resources online |

-Approach | Proactive monitoring and management | Mostly self-managed unless combined |
+Approach | Proactive monitoring and management | Largely self-managed unless combined |

 Focus | Security, performance, and support | Scalability and cost-efficiency |

-Services | Cybersecurity, helpdesk, backups | Storage, VMs, SaaS |
+Services | Cybersecurity, help desk, backups | Storage, VMs, SaaS |

 Management | Managed by a third party | Mostly self-managed |